Introduction

 , so we install it and cache the installation with a package cache action.

-And then we install typst-test
+After this, we install typst-test

 straight from GitHub using the backport

-branch, this branch does not yet have features like test set expressions, but it is somewhat stable and receives fixes.
+branch, this branch does not yet have features like test set expressions, but it is somewhat stable and receives critical fixes.

 steps: